miloszfalinski/laser-mode-mac/README.md

 * **Focus Mode**  -  everything in Laser, but does not toggle Desktop icons or WiFi.
 Good for working with files or doing research.

 ## Why?
-Because the more icons and options I see, the easier it is to lose focus.
-For more details see the Medium post.
+Because I found I work better when I don't see anything extra on my screen, and current apps were no good.
+For more details see the [Medium post](https://medium.com/@friendlyfoxes/laser-mode-on-your-mac-make-your-workspace-distraction-free-with-a-simple-keystroke-65938680cfac).

 ## How?
-**Download ZIP archive of this repository.** For installation & usage instructions read the Medium post.
+**Download ZIP archive of this repository.** For installation & usage instructions read the [Medium post](https://medium.com/@friendlyfoxes/laser-mode-on-your-mac-make-your-workspace-distraction-free-with-a-simple-keystroke-65938680cfac).

 To see the source code download or clone the repository and open the apps in Automator.